XiandaChen/QuRate/README.md

 ### Software Requirements
-* Test videos (under the "video" folder of this repository) were obtained from the following dataset paper:
+* 6 test videos (provided under the "video" folder of this repository) were obtained from the following dataset paper:

       Xavier Corbillon, Francesca De Simone, and Gwendal Simon, 360-Degree Video Head Movement Dataset.
 ACM Multimedia Systems Conference (MMSys), pp. 199–204, 2017.

-* A special version of Chromium browser `chromium_webvr_v1_android.apk` (under the "tool" folder of this repository).
+* Chromium browser `chromium_webvr_v1_android.apk` (provided under the "tool" folder of this repository).

 # System Setup

-1. Install the special version of Chromium `chromium_webvr_v1_android.apk` on the smartphone.
-(The provided version is tested and guaranteed to work.
-Some other browsers maybe work as well.)
+1. Install the Chromium browser `chromium_webvr_v1_android.apk` on the smartphone.
+(The provided version under the "tool" folder has been tested to work.)
-1. Setup a server on the computer. ([XAMPP](https://www.apachefriends.org/index.html) on Windows 10 and [Apache](https://httpd.apache.org/) on Linux system is tested and guaranteed to work.
-Other server setups should also work.)
+1. Setup a web server on the computer.
+(We have tested the system with Apache(https://httpd.apache.org/) on Linux.
+Other web servers on other operating systems may also work but have not been tested with)
-1. Clone all the source files into the folder of the server on the computer.
-Make sure all the files can be accessed using the browser from the smartphone (i.e., Make sure the smartphone and the PC are in the same wireless connection).
+1. Client/Server setup: Clone and deploy all the source files of this repository onto the web server.
+Connect the smartphone and the server to the same WIFI/wired network, and make sure that the files on the web server are accessible from the smartphone browser via HTTP.

 # Running immersive video streaming with and without QuRate